letoram/arcan/README.md

 of various environment variables (DISPLAY, WAYLAND\_DISPLAY, ARCAN\_CONNPATH).

-'welcome' is a name of a simple builtin welcome screen, *that will shut down automatically after a few seconds of use*.
+'welcome' is a name of a simple builtin welcome screen, *that will shut down automatically after a few seconds*.

 For something of more directly useful, you can try the builtin appl 'console':